Flood Protection Information

 Floodplain Management in Douglas CountyFloodplain management remains a significant issue for residents and property owners in Douglas County.
 Floodplain Management is the responsibility of Douglas County Community Development Staff and includes:

-- Providing information about the flood threat caused by Carson River, creeks, ditches, and snow melt in Douglas County (Evacuation Routes);
+- Providing information about the flood threat caused by Carson River, creeks, ditches, and snow melt in Douglas County (Evacuation Routes); (Real-time Streamflow Data for the Carson River);

 - Providing copies of filed elevation certificates to requesting parties;